-We compute (8) for each draw of the impulse responses $\theta_h^{\text{MP},i} \varepsilon_t^{\text{MP}}$ of the SVAR (see Fig. 1).
+We compute (8) for each draw of the impulse responses $\theta_h^{\text{MP},i} \varepsilon_t^{\text{MP}}$ of the SVAR.

-Figure 4 shows the posterior distribution of (8) for all four endogenous variables.
+Figure 4 shows the posterior distribution of the difference between the estimated and counterfactual impulse responses for all four endogenous variables, see (8).
 By construction, the lower right panel simply replicates the impulse response of long-term inflation expectations.
 The remaining three panels reveal the impact of the re-anchoring channel of monetary policy for inflation, unemployment and the shadow rate.
 The larger the difference the more important are long-term inflation expectations for the transmission of monetary policy shocks.